melissadiep94/dog_breeds_project/README.md

 <img width="661" alt="weight_clean" src="https://user-images.githubusercontent.com/53684246/130917673-fdb6820b-b5c1-4876-9a26-72dbb69d7d17.png">
   * Brief Explanation

+*  Breed ID: Identifying indicator used to match each dog breed during the transformation and load processes
+* Breed Name: Name of dog breed
+* Average Lifespan Years: Average amount of years that a particular breed is expected to live

  ### Step 3: Load ###
  * Once the data frames were all properly formatted, cleaned and tranformed, the `.csv files` were loaded into a PostgreSQL database named `pets_db` via Jupyter Notebook